InteropIO/net-examples/io-connect-anything/readme.md

 ### Notes:

+- The applications are registered dynamically - when you first launch the project - this is the idea behind the child app factories.
+You can register any 3rd party app and/or any internal view as an 'App'
 - The applications are launched with a channel support and controlled by the host app, they can be saved, restored.
 - The interprocess communication to the apps is done via window messages and windows clipboard.
 - LambdaApp is a simple lambda implementation of the IGlueApp nomenclature to ease the implementation